Waiting for Marriage

-I first considered the problematic aspects of Kawelmacher as an author’s name when I got the call from Naiad Press asking me what name I wanted to put on the book.
+I first considered the problematic aspects of Kawelmacher as an author’s name when I got the call from Naiad Press asking me what name I wanted to put on my first book, In Every Port.
 At the time I was very closeted and suggested “Kaye.”
+(It had a descender Y, too!)
 Barbara Grier at Naiad replied that Karin Kaye sounded like a pseudonym and she wanted Naiad’s readers to feel that the authors were the genuine article.
 I didn’t want to put my birth name on the book; it was unique and I just knew someone would out me to my family.
 (As if the rest of the world had nothing better to do.
 Yes, I was young once.)